 It's not a cure, but taking lactase enzyme supplements can help you eat foods containing lactose.
 Supplements are found in many forms, including liquid, caplets, and chewable tablets.
 They may be particularly helpful if you don't know the exact ingredients in your meal.
 If supplements do not help your symptoms, be sure to check with your doctor.

 Hunting for Hidden Lactose

 Lactose is found in most dairy products, except those marked "lactose-free," such as lactose-free milk or cheese.
-It also can be in prepared foods such as dried mixes, frozen meals, and baked goods.
+It also can be in packaged foods such as dried mixes, frozen meals, and baked goods.
 Read food labels carefully, and watch out for ingredients such as "milk solids," "dried milk," and "curd."
 If you choose to eat these foods, you may need to take a lactase supplement to help prevent symptoms.

 Ask the Experts

 Learning a new way of eating isn't easy, but you don’t have to do it alone.
 Ask your doctor to suggest a nutritionist or dietitian to help you manage your diet.
 She can teach you how to read food labels, share healthy eating tips, learn how much dairy you can eat or drink without symptoms, and come up with reduced-lactose or lactose-free foods to provide a well-balanced diet.

 Maybe you can't enjoy a big glass of milk with cookies, but you can try a smaller serving.
 Start with a 4-ounce glass instead of a full 8 ounces.
 Gradually increase the amount of dairy you eat until you begin to notice unpleasant symptoms.
 Listen to your body.
 It will tell you when you've reached your limit.
 If you want to avoid lactose completely, try lactose-free dairy milk or non-dairy drinks, such as soy milk.